Nimalan2012/EE274-LLM-Compressor/README.md

 - Apple MPS (macOS)
     - Supported via PyTorch’s MPS backend; performance and compatibility may vary by PyTorch version and macOS release.
 - CPU-only
-    - Works for demos and small models but will be significantly slower for real workloads.
+    - Works for demos and small models, but will be significantly slower for real workloads.

 Note: Gated models (e.g., Llama-3) may require a Hugging Face token and substantial GPU memory.